-The student, faculty member, or other person reporting the possible offense should do so in writing using the Honor Code report form available at FSC's website (www.flsouthern.edu/reg-istrar/forms.htm).
+The student, faculty member, or other person reporting the possible offense should do so in writing using the Honor Code report form available on FSC's portal (under faculty governance, forms).
 If a faculty member is reporting a case of possible plagiarism, the faculty member should also include the original assignment (or photocopy), marking plagiarized passages and citing the original source(s).
 The report must be signed.
 Faculty members who have received a report of academic dishonesty are required to take action immediately.
 The Faculty member receiving an Honor Code infraction report should report the matter to their dean immediately, and within five days of receipt, the faculty member must inform the accused of the content of the allegation.
 Full confidentiality is maintained during these steps; however, if the accused student decides to appeal a course-related penalty, the student(s) or other person(s) reporting the incident may be required to be present at the hearing.
 The faculty member may choose one of two options and should report his or her choice of option to their dean: